 Many people confuse the hundreds, perhaps thousands, of trees with compound leaves.
 Several species of Acacia and sometimes Tamarind are commonly put in the 'mimosa' category.

 If you have one of these treasures, be sure to know the real name and learn about the care.
-It's important to remember they are cared for very differently.

 We can take a lesson from what Albizia trees like in nature.

 "They are successful in poor soil, tolerate dryness, high pH, high winds and drought."
 In other words, they are not too fussy.